chunyufen/HKU_PhD_Thesis_Template/README.md

 ## List of acronyms (newly added)

-List of acronyms was added.
+List of abbreviations was added.

 ## Amendments to Acknowledgment